quexxon/fryte/README.md

 # Fast, Responsive YouTube Embeds

 Fryte speeds up YouTube embeds by loading only video thumbnails initially, and lazy-loading videos on demand.
+The only dependency is jQuery.

 ## Get Started